ragupappu/ragupappu.github.io/_posts/2015-03-12-dublintemp.md

         filter(record == "Y")           # filter for 2014 record high days
 {% endhighlight %}

-The data necessary to plot the chart is available at this point.
-We already have the x-axis variable but the y-axis variable needs to be created.
-Also, the y-axis values must show the degree symbol.
+At this point all data required to create the chart was available.
+We already had the x-axis variable but the y-axis variable needed to be created.
+Also, the y-axis values needed to show the degree symbol, which I created as follows.

 {% highlight r %}